 While children show noticeable improvements in social and emotional well being once released from detention, significant numbers of children experience negative and ongoing emotional impacts after prolonged detention.

 The Commission makes the general finding in chapter 4 (supported by the evidence in chapters 4 and 6 to 11) that the mandatory and prolonged detention of children breaches Australia’s obligation under article 24(1) of the Convention on the Rights of the Child because of the impact of prolonged detention on the mental health of people detained.

 The Committee on the Rights of the Child has stressed that the Convention requires States to provide effective remedies to redress violations of the rights in the Convention, and that:

 Where rights are found to have been breached, there should be appropriate reparation, including compensation, and, where needed, measures to promote physical and psychological recovery, rehabilitation and reintegration… (General Comment No 5, paragraph 24).

 Accordingly, the Commonwealth is under an obligation under article 24(1) of the Convention to provide medical and associated support services to promote the physical and psychological recovery, rehabilitation and reintegration of children who have had their mental health affected by their time in detention.
 This is the basis for the Commission’s recommendation that government-funded mental health support be provided not only to children currently in detention, but also to those who have previously been detained at any time since 1992.“

-Aside from what the government have called it, the fact is, that few of them – if any at all – have bothered to read it (especially Senator Ian “I haven’t bothered to read the final report because I think it is partisan” Macdonald who lead an inquiry against the report) and that in itself is indicative of the intelligence involved in their criticism of it.
-If you are intending to be critical here, then before you do, here is the link so you can read all the pages in-between that I missed here but have actually read.
+Aside from what the government have called it, the fact is, that few of them – if any at all – have bothered to read it.
+Especially Senator Ian “I haven’t bothered to read the final report because I think it is partisan” Macdonald who lead an inquiry into the report) and that in itself is indicative of the intelligence involved in their criticism of it.
+If you intend to be critical here, then before you do, here is the link so you can read all the pages in-between that I missed here but have read.